sskender/machines/README.md

-# machines
+# Docker machines
-Various Docker containers
+Various Docker containers I use in everyday life